-You are cordially invited to attend the 2021 virtual annual meeting of stockholders on Thursday, April 22, 2021, at 8:30 a.m.
+You are cordially invited to attend the 2022 annual meeting of stockholders on Thursday, April 28, 2022, in the auditorium on our property at 12500 TI Boulevard, Dallas, Texas, at 8:30 a.m.
 (Central time).
-If you plan to participate in the virtual meeting, please see "Attendance and instructions for virtual annual meeting".
-Stockholders will be able to listen, vote and submit questions from their home or any remote location that has internet connectivity.
-There will be no physical location for stockholders to attend.
-Stockholders may only participate online by logging in at www.virtualshareholdermeeting.com/TXN2021.
+If you plan to attend the annual meeting, please see "Attendance and instructions for the annual meeting."
 At the meeting we will consider and act upon the following matters:

-- · the election of directors for the next year, - advisory approval of the company's executive compensation, - · ratification of the appointment of Ernst & Young LLP as the company's independent registered public accounting firm for 2021, - a stockholder proposal to permit shareholder action by written consent, and - such other matters as may properly come before the meeting.
+- · the election of directors for the next year, - advisory approval of the company's executive compensation, - ratification of the appointment of Ernst & Young LLP as the company's independent registered public accounting firm for 2022, - a stockholder proposal to permit a combined 10% of stockholders to call a special meeting, and - · such other matters as may properly come before the meeting.

-Stockholders of record at the close of business on February 22, 2021, are entitled to vote at the annual meeting.
+Stockholders of record at the close of business on March 2, 2022, are entitled to vote at the annual meeting.